biocatiit/website/content/pages/users_apply.rst

     and `BioCAT <{filename}/pages/users_safety.rst>`_ will require certain
     training and orientation sessions to be taken before you may proceed with your experiment.
 These sessions will be determined by the ESAF process.
     Some of these are avaliable on-line.
 Please visit our `Safety and Compliance <{filename}/pages/users_safety.rst>`_ webpage for further details.

 #.
-Observe Beam-Line Etiquette
+Observe Beamline Etiquette

     Please, while you're here: